cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 [Stanford Machine Learning Cheatsheet](https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-supervised-learning)</br>

 ## Want to see how to build this same model in python?
-[Here](https://github.com/cassieview/wine-quality-azure-ml-visual-interface/blob/master/notebooks/winequality-red.ipynb) is a link to the notebook included in this repo.
-If you want to see how to build this same model in python check it out!
+[Here is a link to the notebook](https://github.com/cassieview/wine-quality-azure-ml-visual-interface/blob/master/notebooks/winequality-red.ipynb) included in this repo.
 If you want to run it I recommend using the Notebook VMs in the Azure Machine Learning Workspace you created in this workshop.

 [create-resource]: https://github.com/cassieview/IntroToAzureMLInterface/blob/master/doc-imgs/createresource.png "Create Resource"